We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 You can use our Bitcoin ATM map to buy bitcoins with cash.
 Bitcoin ATMs can be a quick and easy way to buy bitcoins and they're also private.
 That convenience and privacy, however, comes with a price; most ATMs have fees of 5-10%.

-Despite the Jamaican government warning its people about investing in Bitcoin due to its volatility, Bitcoin is legal in Jamaica to buy and sell, provided you're not using it for an illicit purpose.
+As recently as July 2021, the Bank of Jamaica reminded the public of their concern over investing in crypocurrency due to their volatility.
+Despite these warnings, Bitcoin is legal in Jamaica to buy and sell, provided you're not using it for an illicit purpose.

 Unfortunately, there aren't any Bitcoin ATMs in Jamaica, which is by and large the most private way to buy Bitcoin.
 Most popular exchanges like Coinmama and eToro require users to verify identity prior to facilitating trade.